hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 - [**Set Entity**](https://docs.haptik.ai/bot-builder/basic/chat-elements#4-set-entity) - Select the entity to capture the value from dropdown.

-- **Error Message** - If the user does not select a value from the dropdown, this error message will be shown to the user which will indicate the user to select an option from the dropdown.
+- [**Error Message**](https://docs.haptik.ai/bot-builder/basic/chat-elements#ii-error-message) - If the user does not select a value from the dropdown, this error message will be shown to the user which will indicate the user to select an option from the dropdown.

 ### Number

 Number field can be used to get number inputs from the user.
-Example, Mobile number
+Example, Mobile number.

 ![numberoption](assets/bot-builder-chat-elements/formshsl13.png)